VeloraMC/.github/profile/README.md

 We believe that multiplayer is more than just playing together - it's a shared experience.
 Every Lumio Studios project is like a new journey, a universe for players to discover and co-create.

-Just as Nintendo creates worlds with Zelda or Pokémon, we want to write new chapters in the Minecraft universe.
+Just as Nintendo creates worlds with Zelda or Pokémon, we want to write new chapters in the "Minecraft" universe.
 ---

 ## What We Build